curiousmickey/codepath-todo/README.md

  3) Required: User can edit an item by clicking it.
 Edited item on edit screen can be updated
  4) Required: User can remove an item by long clicking it.

- 5) Optional: Developed the app in two versions using File based persistence and SQLite database based persistence
+ 5) Optional: Developed the app in two versions using File persistence and SQLite database persistence
  6) Optional: Used custom adapters for displaying list items (star image is shown along with each list item)
  7) Optional: CodePath image is used on Main Todo screen
  8) Optional: Validations if user tries to add empty item or update an item with empty value